-Marika Hedemyr is a Swedish artist combining choreography and philosophy in the context of public spaces: in other words she works with bodies, ideas and our contemporary urban society.
-Her work is characterized by mundane situations in a twisted reality, precision, humour and physicality, and is located in the intersection of fine-, performing- and public art.
-Hedemyr’s current focus is to create performative art in public spaces, thereby raising issues on access, democracy and the use of urban city centres.
+Marika Hedemyr is a Swedish artist working across choreography and public art, exploring the emotional and political relations between people and places.
+Her work is known for twisting reality into precise and humorous everyday situations with strong physicality.
+Her current focus is to create performative art in public spaces and thereby raising issues on access, democracy and the use of urban city centres.

-She has an MA in dance from Laban Centre London (1999), and an MFA in Contemporary Performative Art for Public Space (2014) from Gothenburg University - The Faculty of Fine, Applied and Performing Arts.
+She has an MA in dance from Laban Centre London (1999), and an MFA in Contemporary Performative Art (2014) with focus on Works for Public Space from Gothenburg University - The Faculty of Fine, Applied and Performing Arts.
+Since 2017 Hedemyr is enrolled for a PhD in Interaction Design at the School of Arts and Culture (K3) at Malmö University, Sweden.

 At the core of my craft is an interdisciplinary choreographic practice which has its roots in German tanztheater, English physical theatre, and Brazilian carnival culture.
 I explore the relation between people and places, and my works operate in a multimodal context of public-, performing- and site specific art.